art-institute-of-chicago/data-aggregator/docs/ENDPOINTS.md

         "id": "8199a3c6-99fa-582d-449a-bc9221db54da",
         "title": "Video: Cassatt and the Modern Woman", "type": "video",
-        "description": "An introduction to Cassatt's paintings of women involved in morning activities in the privacy of their bourgeois homes.  ", "content": "http:\/\/www.artic.edu\/aic\/collections\/citi\/resources\/530.flv",
+        "description": "An introduction to Cassatt's paintings of women involved in morning activities in the privacy of their bourgeois homes.", "content": null,
         "category_ids": [],
         ...
     }